28mm/Fovea/readme.md

 ### Face Detection

-Each of the API providers supported by Fovea has a face detection feature.
-In the example below (a still from the François Ozon film *8 femmes*), ImageMagick is used to draw a bounding box around the faces detected by each service.
+In the example below (a still from the François Ozon film *8 femmes*), ImageMagick is used to draw a bounding box around the faces detected by six services.
 See `.../examples/face-detection` in the distribution directory for further details.

 The Google API returns better-centered and more inclusive bounding-boxes than those from any competing services.
-Observe also, that all of the services, including the free-to-use OpenCV Haar Cascade, find all seven faces.
+Others are cropped more radically to include only facial features.
+All of the services, including the free-to-use OpenCV Haar Cascade, find all seven faces.

 Google: `[user@host]$ fovea --provider google --faces file.png`
 ![Google](examples/face-detection/7-google.png)